lablup/beps/drafts/BEP1003-define-test-scenarios-verifying-agent-functionality.md

         * `filepath`: `"/home/work/data/sample.txt"` (Path inside the container)
 * **Then**:
     * The method returns a `bytes` object.
-    * AND When the returned `bytes` object is interpreted as a tar archive, it contains a single entry (e.g., `sample.txt` or `data/sample.txt` depending on `get_archive` behavior for a specific file path) whose content is `b"Test content for download."`.
+    * When the returned `bytes` object is interpreted as a tar archive, it contains a single entry (e.g., `sample.txt` or `data/sample.txt` depending on `get_archive` behavior for a specific file path) whose content is `b"Test content for download."`.
-    * AND No exceptions are raised by the agent's method.
+    * No exceptions are raised by the agent's method.

 ### Test Scenario 2 - Successfully Download an Existing Directory